mpgomez/python_package_cookiecutter/README.md

 * Basic readme
 * Setup and init files
 * Requirement files (main and dev ones)
-* Tox file for unit tests
+* Unit tests folder and initial files

 ## How it works
 Go to the directory where you want to generate your new repo and run: